wdporter/i-am-that-vuepress/92-go-beyond-the-i-am-the-body-idea/readme.md

 what use is such book to me?

 **M:**&ensp;Of no use, probably, since it does not attract you.
 Others may be impressed.
 People differ.
 But all are faced with the fact of their own existence.
-‘I am’ is the ultimate fact; ‘Who am I?’ is the ultimate question to which everybody must find an answer.
+“I Am” is the ultimate fact; “Who am I?” is the ultimate question to which everybody must find an answer.

 **Q:**&ensp;The same answer?

 **M:**&ensp;The same in essence, varied in expression.
-Each seeker accepts or invents a method which suits him, applies it to himself with some earnestness and effort, obtains results according to his temperament and expectations, casts them into the mound of words, builds them into a system, establishes a tradition and begins to admit others into his ‘school of <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</span>’.
+Each seeker accepts or invents a method which suits him, applies it to himself with some earnestness and effort, obtains results according to his temperament and expectations, casts them into the mound of words, builds them into a system, establishes a tradition and begins to admit others into his “school of <span data-tippy-content="One of the six systems of the Hindu philosophy (from <em>yoj</em>, to yoke or join). <em>Yoga</em> teaches the means by which the individual spirit (<em>jivatma</em>) can be joined or united with the universal spirit (<em>Paramatma</em>).">yoga</span>”.
 It is all built on memory and imagination.
 No such school is valueless nor indispensable; in each, one can progress up to the point when all desire for progress must be abandoned to make further progress possible.
 Then all schools are given up, all effort ceases; in solitude and darkness, the last step is made which ends ignorance and fear forever.

 The true teacher, however, will not imprison his disciple in a prescribed set of ideas, feelings and actions; on the contrary, he will show him patiently the need to be free from all ideas and set patterns of behaviour, to be vigilant and earnest and go with life wherever it takes him, not to enjoy or suffer, but to understand and learn.

 Under the right teacher the disciple learns to learn, not to remember and obey. <span data-tippy-content="Association with the true and the wise people.">Satsang</span>, the company of the noble, does not mould, it liberates.
 Beware of all that makes you dependent.
-Most of the so-called ‘surrenders to the <span data-tippy-content="Spiritual teacher, preceptor.">guru</span>’ end in disappointment, if not in tragedy.
+Most of the so-called “surrenders to the <span data-tippy-content="Spiritual teacher, preceptor.">guru</span>” end in disappointment, if not in tragedy.
 Fortunately, an earnest seeker will disentangle himself in time, the wiser for the experience.

 **Q:**&ensp;Surely, self-surrender has its value.